opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 :func:`GenericDescriptorMatcher::add` :func:`DescriptorMatcher::match`
 .. c:function:: void GenericDescriptorMatcher::match(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,      const Mat\& trainImage, vector<KeyPoint>\& trainKeypoints,      vector<DMatch>\& matches, const Mat\& mask=Mat() ) const

-    Find best match for query keypoints to the training set.
-In first version of method one train image and keypoints detected on it - are input arguments.
-In second version query keypoints are matched to training collectin that set using .
-As in the mask can be set.
+    Finds the best match for query keypoints to the training set.
+In the first version of the method, a train image and keypoints detected on it are input arguments.
+In the second version, query keypoints are matched to a training collection set using ??.
+As in the mask can be set.??

 .. c:function:: void GenericDescriptorMatcher::match(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,          vector<DMatch>\& matches,           const vector<Mat>\& masks=vector<Mat>() )